Epigene/codingame_2024_fall/STATEMENT.md

 1. City parsing
 At the beginning of each month, your code receives information about new constructions in Selenia City.

-On the first line, an integer resources representing the total amount of resources you currently have.
+* On the first line, an integer resources representing the total amount of resources you currently have.
-On the next line, an integer numTravelRoutes, the number of routes (tubes or teleporters) currently present in the city.
+* On the next line, an integer numTravelRoutes, the number of routes (tubes or teleporters) currently present in the city.
-On the next numTravelRoutes lines, the description of a tube or teleporter as a list of three space-separated integers buildingId1, buildingId2 and capacity: buildingId1 and buildingId2 are the ends of the tube or teleporter. capacity equals 0 if the route is a teleporter, and represents the capacity of the tube otherwise.
+* On the next numTravelRoutes lines, the description of a tube or teleporter as a list of three space-separated integers buildingId1, buildingId2 and capacity: buildingId1 and buildingId2 are the ends of the tube or teleporter. capacity equals 0 if the route is a teleporter, and represents the capacity of the tube otherwise.
-On the next line, an integer numPods, the number of transport pods currently present in the network of magnetic tubes.
+* On the next line, an integer numPods, the number of transport pods currently present in the network of magnetic tubes.
-On the next numPods lines, the description of a pod as a list of space-separated integers:
+* On the next numPods lines, the description of a pod as a list of space-separated integers:
 The first integer is the unique identifier of the pod.
 The second integer is the number numStops of stops in the pod's path.
 The next numStops integers represent the pod's path, i.e. the identifiers of each building on its itinerary.
-On the next line, an integer numNewBuildings, the number of buildings that have just been constructed.
+* On the next line, an integer numNewBuildings, the number of buildings that have just been constructed.
-On the next numNewBuildings lines, the description of a new building, as a list of space-separated integers.
+* On the next numNewBuildings lines, the description of a new building, as a list of space-separated integers.
 The format of each line depends on the building type:
-If the building is a landing pad: 0 buildingId coordX coordY numAstronauts astronautType1 astronautType2 ...
+* * If the building is a landing pad: 0 buildingId coordX coordY numAstronauts astronautType1 astronautType2 ...
-Otherwise, the first number is positive and the building is a lunar module: moduleType buildingId coordX coordY Here's an example of input data which could be provided to your program at the beginning of its turn, with an explanation of each line:
+* * Otherwise, the first number is positive and the building is a lunar module: moduleType buildingId coordX coordY Here's an example of input data which could be provided to your program at the beginning of its turn, with an explanation of each line:

 2. Transport infrastructure improvements
 Your code can then transform the city through actions that allow you to build and improve its transportation network.

-Allowed actions
+Allowed actions:
-Click for details

-TUBE buildingId1 buildingId2: create a magnetic tube between two buildings.
+* TUBE buildingId1 buildingId2: create a magnetic tube between two buildings.
 The cost is 1 resource for each 0.1km of tube installed, rounded down.
-UPGRADE buildingId1 buildingId2: increase the capacity of a tube by 1.
+* UPGRADE buildingId1 buildingId2: increase the capacity of a tube by 1.
 You will need to spend the initial construction cost multiplied by the new capacity.
 For example, if a tube initially cost 500 resources to build, you have to spend 1000 resources to improve its capacity to 2 pods, then 1500 resources for 3 pods, etc.
-TELEPORT buildingIdEntrance buildingIdExit: build a teleporter.
+* TELEPORT buildingIdEntrance buildingIdExit: build a teleporter.
 This action costs 5,000 resources.
-POD podId buildingId1 buildingId2 buildingId3 ...: create a transport pod and define its path.
+* POD podId buildingId1 buildingId2 buildingId3 ...: create a transport pod and define its path.
 The pod identifier must be included between 1 and 500.
 If the last stop is the same as the first, the pod will loop around the path indefinitely, otherwise it will remain in place after reaching its last stop.
 This action costs 1,000 resources.
-DESTROY podId: deconstruct a transport pod.
+* DESTROY podId: deconstruct a transport pod.
 This action gives you 750 resources back.
-WAIT: don't perform any action this turn.
+* WAIT: don't perform any action this turn.
 In order to execute several actions during the same game turn, you can separate them with a semicolon like this: TELEPORT 12 34;TUBE 23 45;UPGRADE 23 45.

 If an action is impossible (lacking sufficient resources, or if building a tube would cross the path of another for example), it will be ignored and a warning will display in the game console.
 In order to determine which actions have been performed successfully, your code can use the input data provided at the beginning of the following month.